tsuyopon/atsinternals/CH04-Session/HttpServerSession.md

   // Keep track of connection limiting and a pointer to the
   // singleton that keeps track of the connection counts.
-  // 对连接到 OServer 的 TCP 连接进行控制
-  bool enable_origin_connection_limiting;
+  // Control the TCP connection to the OServer bool enable_origin_connection_limiting;
   ConnectionCount *connection_count;